FuelLabs/sway/docs/book/src/blockchain-development/native_assets.md

 {{#include ../../../../examples/native_asset/src/main.sw:balance_of}}
 ```

-> **NOTE** Due to the FuelVM's UTXO design, balances of `Address`'s cannot be return in the Sway Langauge.
+> **NOTE** Due to the FuelVM's UTXO design, balances of `Address`'s cannot be return in the Sway Language.
 This must be done off-chain using the SDK.

-#### Receiving Native Assets
+#### Receiving Native Assets In A Contract

 By default, a contract may not receive a Native Asset in a contract call.
-To allow transfering of assets to the contract, add the `#[payable]` attribute to the
+To allow transferring of assets to the contract, add the `#[payable]` attribute to the function.

 ```sway
 {{#include ../../../../examples/native_asset/src/main.sw:payable}}